The Wilson Spool in Locally Flat Spacetimes: The Chern-Simons Formulation and Matter Fields

 The covariant derivative takes on the well-known form

 Of both expressions, \eqref{eq:transport_so} and \eqref{eq:transport_slsl}, one may think of in an operational way: the outer right factor transports any object that is acted upon from $x$ to $x_0$ in a path-ordered manner, then $\phi(x_0)$ is applied and the result is transported back from $x_0$ to $x$, which eventually amounts to an action of $\phi(x)$.
-Clearly, the two paths taken between the two points are independent of each other; furthermore their exact shape is inconsequential, so long as the paths are restricted to one and the same homotopy class. \minisec{The Wilson Spool} Now, being interested in parallel transport along a closed path around a non-contractible cycle one has to set $x=x_0$.
+Clearly, the two paths taken between the two points are independent of each other. \minisec{The Wilson Spool} Now, being interested in parallel transport along a closed path around a non-contractible cycle one has to set $x=x_0$.
 In order to make direct contact with the holonomy around that cycle, the paths in the left and the right factor in \eqref{eq:transport_so} should be taken such that one of the paths shrinks to zero and only a single Wilson-line operator acts non-trivially; otherwise we would be going around the loop twice.
 Which of the paths becomes the loop and which one vanishes will not play any role.

 Then single-valuedness of the field after transportation along the non-contractible (spatial) cycle can be taken as a starting point to construct the Wilson spool in AdS.
 This condition leads to restrictions on the poles of the partition function in terms of the respective representation weights, which -- after applying a suitable regularisation procedure -- result in the one-loop determinant of the massive (scalar) field and can eventually be generalised to an expression for the Wilson spool \cite{Castro:2023bvo,Castro:2023dxp,Bourne:2024ded},